-To implement a permanent mobile/on-site hybrid workforce to increase efficiencies, reduce ongoing operating expenses and carbon footprint, and evolve to meet member service needs in the future.

-2021-22 Implementation and deployment of a permanent mobile/on-site hybrid DELIVERABLES workforce will occur over a period of at least up to two years, contingent on the status of the COVID-19 pandemic and staff continuing to meet the department's performance metrics.
+PROJECT OBJECTIVE To implement a permanent mobile/on-site hybrid workforce to increase efficiencies, reduce ongoing operating expenses and carbon footprint, and evolve to meet member service needs in the future.
+2021-22 DELIVERABLES Implementation and deployment of a permanent mobile/on-site hybrid workforce will occur over a period of at least up to two years, contingent on the status of the COVID-19 pandemic and staff continuing to meet the department's performance metrics.

-2021-22 MILESTONES ONGOING Continue to survey members regarding service delivery needs and format preferences. ----------------------- ---
+ONGOING Continue to survey members regarding service delivery needs and format preferences. -- ---

-Permanent Mobile/On-site Hybrid Workforce Plan Implementation
+Project #11: (NEW) Permanent Mobile/On-site Hybrid Workforce Plan Implementation

 2021-22 MILESTONES (CONT.)

-- a) Draft permanent mobile/on-site hybrid work plan for staff; - b) Prepare communication plan for members and stakeholders; and - c) Complete roll-out of technology tools, including laptops, software, and other equipment for staff.
+BY SEPTEMBER 30, 2021: a) Draft permanent mobile/on-site hybrid work plan for staff; b) Prepare communication plan for members and stakeholders; and c) Complete roll-out of technology tools, including laptops, software, and other equipment for staff.
 Continue to monitor and deploy software security and monitoring tools.

-Evaluate deployment plan by reviewing departmental performance metrics to ensure customer service standards are met.

-- a) Re-evaluate deployment plan by reviewing departmental performance metrics to ensure customer service standards are being met; and, - b) Begin pilot program to model/evaluate shared workstations in one or more department sections.

-- a) Continue to evaluate departmental performance metrics to ensure customer service standards are being met; - b) Finalize and implement long-term office deployment plan.
-Replace and/or eliminate any extraneous technology equipment, including office printers, PCs, and copiers; and, - Begin review and discussions of current office layout needs for cubicles, offices, counseling rooms, etc.
+BY DECEMBER 31, 2021: Evaluate deployment plan by reviewing departmental performance metrics to ensure customer service standards are met.
+BY MARCH 31, 2022: a) Re-evaluate deployment plan by reviewing departmental performance metrics to ensure customer service standards are being met; and, b) Begin pilot program to model/evaluate shared workstations in one or more department sections.
+BY JUNE 30, 2022: a) Continue to evaluate departmental performance metrics to ensure customer service standards are being met; b) Finalize and implement long-term office deployment plan.
+Replace and/or eliminate any extraneous technology equipment, including office printers, PCs, and copiers; and, c) Begin review and discussions of current office layout needs for cubicles, offices, counseling rooms, etc.

-Funding is included in the FY 2021-22 budget for necessary software, laptop docking stations, and other remote work technology tools.
+2021-22 RESOURCES Funding is included in the FY 2021-22 budget for necessary software, laptop docking stations, and other remote work technology tools. ---------------------- ---